-Enjoy a days sailing or power-boating with SailCork, one of Ireland’s leading Sail & Power-boating training centers in East Ferry near Cobh.
+Enjoy a day’s sailing or power-boating with SailCork, one of Ireland’s leading Sail & Power-boating training centers in East Ferry near Cobh.
 Venture afloat to areas like secluded creeks, sandy beaches and the vast open waters for those who are more advanced.
-The team of friendly instructors is led by skipper Eddie English, who has been running SailCork for 36 years.
+The team of friendly instructors is led by skipper Eddie English, who has been running SailCork for over 40 years.
 All instructors at SailCork Centre are qualified as National Instructors and are trained in safety afloat and child protection code of ethics.
-For more info call +353 (0)21 4811 237 or visit http://www.sailcork.com/
+For more info call +353 (0)21 4811 237 or visit the website.

+Cobh is renowned as the Titanic’s last port of call in 1912 and is thus a very historical place.
+The Titanic Experience Cobh is a popular visitor attraction situated at the site of the original White Star Line ticket office.
+You can buy tickets to The Titanic Experience for groups or individuals and learn all about the story of those 123 passengers and the world famous ship.
 The Titanic Trail Guided Walking Tour is another excellent way to discover the island and its unique history.
 This fascinating guided heritage tour explores the town of Cobh and its harbour, which was the last port of call of the RMS Titanic on its final fateful journey.
-Last but not least enjoy a traditional Irish session in one of the many traditional pubs such as the Roaring Donkey or the High Chaparral.

 Cobh Heritage Centre tells the story of Irish emigration, transportation and the world’s greatest ocean liners.
 Learn more about Annie Moore, who was notably the first Irish emigrant to be processed by Ellis Island, in the New York Harbor.

 Spike Island in Cork harbour is easily accessible from Cobh.
 Comprising 103 acres, its strategic location off the South coast of Ireland means it has a long history of being used as a defence base and later, a prison.
 Today you can take a tour of this famous island and discover hundreds of years of historical significance in Irish life.